Sausage Pinwheels

 Pair with Dipping Sauces

-- Mustard Dip: A tangy mustard dip complements the savory sausage perfectly.
+- Mustard – A tangy mustard complements the savory flavors of the sausage.

-- Ranch Dressing: Creamy ranch adds a cool contrast that guests love.
+- Ranch Dressing – Creamy ranch adds a cool contrast to the warm pinwheels.

 How to Perfect Sausage Pinwheels

-- Use Quality Sausage: Opt for high-quality pork sausage for richer flavor in your pinwheels.
+- Use Quality Sausage – Choose high-quality pork sausage for better flavor and texture.

 Best Side Dishes for Sausage Pinwheels

-Sausage pinwheels pair wonderfully with various side dishes that complement their flavors.
-Here are some great options to serve alongside these delicious bites.
+Sausage pinwheels pair well with various side dishes that complement their flavor.
+Consider these tasty options:

-- Coleslaw: The creamy, tangy slaw contrasts nicely with the richness of sausage pinwheels.
+- Coleslaw – A tangy coleslaw balances well with the richness of sausage pinwheels.

 Common Mistakes to Avoid

-- Failing to cook the sausage properly: Ensure the sausage is fully cooked and browned before adding it to the dough.
-This enhances flavor and ensures food safety.
+- Not cooking the sausage properly: Ensure the sausage is fully browned and crumbly.
+This adds flavor and ensures it’s safe to eat.

 Storage & Reheating Instructions